polkadot-js/extension/README.md

 ## FAQ

 ### Why can't I import an account with a seed
 This is a deliberate choice since mnemonic phrases are easier to write down, to memorize or type in a field.
-They are checksummed (not every 12/24 words list is a valid mnemonic) and constitute a much better means of holding unencrypted information.
+They are checksummed (not every 12/24 words list is a valid mnemonic) and constitute a much better means of holding un-encrypted information.
 Therefore, this extension does not and will not have the functionality to recover an account from a hex seed phrase.

+### I want to send funds directly from the extension
+The extension is not meant to be a full wallet replacement.
+It tries to focus on account management and making it as smooth as possible - and then makes these accounts to any dapp that can perform transfers, allow you to vote on democracy proposals and/or participate in any feature available on Polkadot and Substrate.
+We really aim to keep this singular account-only focus, leaving the hard-work of understanding chains and their intricacies over to over to wallets such as [polkadot-js/apps](https://polkadot.js.org/apps/).